 I doubt I’m the only one that sees bird cages at garage sales or thrift stores and gets a quickened heart rate.
-My family and I adore birds, but don’t keep any of the caged up.
+My family and I adore birds, but don’t keep any of them caged up.
 However, the cages themselves are so unique in design that they can be a work of art.
 Take this one for instance.
-It is somewhat petite and ready to become my upcycled birdcage project.
+It is somewhat petite and ready to become my upcycled bird cage project.

 I just love learning bits about how trends began, like bird-keeping.